top of page

 WCA is setting out the case for wind and solar farms in general and addressing some of the myths surrounding this proposal.

-Solar farm planning applications in Wiltshire - history from 2021
+Solar farm planning applications in Wiltshire

 Some people may have reservations about solar farms, so you may like to consider the following points: